What Is Film Editing?

 How the Film Editing Process Works

 Howard urges brutal honesty in the film editing process.
 It’s when you have to leave the story you hoped you were shooting and instead look at the raw material you actually have.
 Be open to the possibilities that the footage offers.

 Prepare yourself for the first cut to be long, difficult to watch, and potentially even heartbreaking.
 Then, do the unsettling but essential work of opening up problems to discover solutions—you might even find a little thrill in the results.

-Below, Ron illuminates three important aspects of film editing which are useful for experienced video editors and beginners alike.
+Below, Howard illuminates three important aspects of film editing which are useful for experienced video editors and beginners alike.

 - Collaborate.
 While some directors choose to edit their own feature films, others work with professional film editors.
 If it’s in your budget, consider hiring a film editor or video editor, along with an assistant editor.
 Creative collaboration can bring your film to places you’d never considered, not to mention the added benefit of working with someone who has their own unique editing techniques.
 But that doesn’t mean you let your film editor take off and do everything on their own.
 It’s necessary to tell your editor your basic expectations for your working relationship.
 Do you want to direct the editor to your sense of how scenes should be put together or do you want to open it up to the editor’s instincts?
 Are there certain types of cuts, like jump cuts, quick cuts, or close-up cut-ins, that you prefer or dislike?
 A good editor is proficient, professional, hardworking, able to take direction, and has a good, solid taste.
 A great editor is all that plus an upgrade to superb taste and a creative eye—available to spot new ideas to present to the director.